 Once the burnt wood is dust-free, wipe it down again with a wet cloth pre-soaked in soapy water.
 You can also pour this cleaning solution all over the surface to ensure cleanliness in every spot.

-Our resident woodworkers urge you to avoid harsh cleaning agents.
+But a word of caution here: steer clear of harsh cleaning agents.
 You may not know, but these products contain strong chemicals that may damage burnt wood upon extensive exposure.

 Before you proceed to the next step, ensure that the charred wood material is completely dry because it can hinder the sealing and staining process.